ZhihaoXie/ZhihaoXie/README.md

 - 👋 Hi, I’m @ZhihaoXie, come from Guangxi, China.
-- 👀 I'm a bioinformatician, currently working on genomics, metagenomics, phylogenetics and STOmics, etc.
+- 👀 I'm a bioinformatician, currently working on genomics, metagenomics, phylogenetics, STOmics and vaccine R&D, etc.
 - ✨ I personally use Python, Perl and R mostly in my actual work.
 - 🌱 I'm currently learning machine learning and deep learning.
 - 📫 How to reach me?
 By email: xiezhihao1122@outlook.com.